-Returns a list of components in the system (including all components auto-selected by the database(s)).
+Returns the names of the components in the system (including all components auto-selected by the database(s)).

 Returns detailed information about the current state of the calculation object.

 Warning: The structure of the calculator objects is an implementation detail and might change between releases without notice.
 Therefore do not rely on the internal object structure.